nhannguyen95/learning-notes/networking/http/04-connection-management.md

 For this reason, HTTP/1.1 allows HTTP devices to keep TCP connections open after transactions complete and to reuse them for future HTTP requests => these connections are called *persistent* connections.

-By reusing an idle persisnte connection (that is already open to the target server) => avoid slow connection setup.
+By reusing an idle persistent connection (that is already open to the target server) => avoid slow connection setup.

 Persistent connections have some advantages over parallel connections:
 - reduce the delay and overhead of connection establishment.